skrantzman/DNN_Tailwind/README.md

    You can open the Terminal window of your code editor for the following steps or continue to run them in the terminal/console you have open.

 5. Install the dependencies need for the framework using either NPM or Yarn.
-It is not recogmended that you swith between dependency managers, so pinck on and stick with it.
+It is not recommended that you swith between dependency managers, so pick one and stick with it.
    ```
    npm install
    ```